-What Does Pip Mean in Trading Terms
+What Does 'ATH' Mean in Cryptocurrency Trading?

 Having a solid handle on technical terms like 'what does pip mean' can really give you a leg up when making informed decisions.
 One term you will bump into quite a bit is "pip" and it can seem mystifying when you’re just getting your feet wet.
 This article breaks down what a pip means in the trading world, why it’s important and how traders put it to work in different markets.